zzhangjii/learning-library/ospa-library/github-ideas/README.md

 ### Issues :warning:
 * Only selected **OSPA GitHub Admin** individuals will be able to modify Oracle GitHub's Learning-Library/ospa-library repository(Ale, Dan, John, so far...)
-* OSPA management has decided upon individual folders for different teams/products/labs; to date they are: adw, appdev, appint, atp, big-data-service, db19c, exadata-cloud, migration, nosql, and security
+* OSPA management has decided upon individual folders for different teams/products/labs; to date they are:
+  * adw
+  * appdev
+  * appint
+  * atp
+  * big-data-service * db19c
+  * exadata-cloud
+  * migration
+  * nosql
+  * security

 * GitHub and Git do not support modification (Cloning, Branching, Merging) of individual files and/or folders; so, 'Clones' and 'Branches' are copies of entire Oracle Learning Library
 * GitHub repositories (repos) have limitations on size of individual files (100MB) and total size of repository (1GB)
 ### Contents
 * Contents stored on GitHub will be:
-  * .md (Markdown) files
+  * .md (Markdown) files - These are the main files containing labs instructions
-  * .html (HTML5) files
+  * .html (HTML5) files - [Optional] If developers want to wrap the content and make it available on a static site
   * misc.
-SMALL lab files
+SMALL lab files [Optional]
-  * larger files will be **LINKED-to** not included in-line
+  * larger files will be **LINKED-to** not included in-line [Optional]
 * Developers will create and modify content then pass it to "Admins" to update in staging learning-library and ultimately production learning-library
 * Developers will be responsible for CE and QA of their own material; peer review will be essential
 * Documents will be stored in appropriate folders in learning-library/ospa-library